rosehgal/BinExp/Lecture3.5/README.md

                 +----------------------+
                 |                      |
                 |                      |

 ```
 When the control will go to the  next function, it will push `$ebp`.
-From the next functions perspective it has to look like this.
+From the perspective of the next function it has to look like this.
 ```
                 +   Pre^ious function  ++   Pre^ious function  +
                 |     Stack frame      ||     Stack frame      |